hosa327/Teteris/README.md

 # Teteris
-Tetris_Base is the basic game, getted from Prof.
+Tetris_Base is the basic game, getted from Prof.  <br />
 Tetris_Final is added some weight of the elemnets may affect the scores.